Fishing Season Far from Over

 “I always tell them to come fishing in the fall,” said Captain Mike Davis of Bloodsport Charters in Orange Beach.
-That is the response he gives to a potential client when they inevitably ask ‘When is the best time of the year to come fishing in Orange Beach?’
+That is the response he gives to a potential client when they inevitably ask that question.

 So much attention is devoted to our red snapper fishery (and rightfully so, since it is the best in the world) that it is easy to overlook all the other excellent fish we can target throughout the entire year.
 Davis is putting his guests on snapper right now, just not the red kind.
 “Our customers are enjoying catching beeliners (vermilion snapper) and white snapper with red snapper being out of season.”
 Beeliners and white snapper also have the added benefit of not having just a two-fish limit like red snapper, so not only are his customers catching high-quality table-fare fish, they are also able to keep more fish for the freezer.